stargazer/django-icetea/README.md

 * ``422 Unprocessable Entity``: The request was valid, but could not be processed due to invalid semantics (eg. A request to DELETE a resource could not be carried out, because of some dependencies on the resource).
-  The message in the
+  The response body can be:

-  response body is either a dictionary or a list.
-It's a dictionary in the case that the error message is a generic string, or if the request referred to a single resource.
-It is a list, if the request was plural or bulk (in this case the framework tried to identify and isolate the invalid/erroneous data instances).
+  * Dictionary: In the case that the error message is a generic string, or if the request referred to a single resource.
+  * List: If the request was plural (plural DELETE).
+In this case the every
+  * item in the list points out which instances caused the problems.

 * ``500 Internal Server Error``